Jonathon-Fleming/ToxPi-GIS/Examples/Map Creation.md

 Add a nice image of slices and a legend for the slice info

 # Vignette 1: Using county or census tract data with FIPS
+Description: Use this method with county or census tract data to automatically generate a layer file containing multiple layers that follow the predefined template and symbology shown in the example images below, as well as provide both state and local statistics
 **Steps:**
 * Download the root repository
 * Run the script using the vignette 1 subset test data(partial dataset will take roughly 5 minutes whereas entire dataset will be over an hour)